 The UNCITRAL Arbitration Rules, initially adopted in 1976 and amended in 2010 and 2013, are recognized as the world standard.
-These rules ensure a high degree of flexibility for arbitrators based on party autonomy.
+These rules grant a high degree of flexibility for arbitrators and guarantee party autonomy.
 The Administrative Rules for UNCITRAL Arbitration provide the minimum essentials to ensure effective operation of the UNCITRAL Arbitration Rules in institutional arbitration.

-The Commercial Arbitration Rules facilitate smooth proceedings through clear provisions on the role of the presiding arbitrator, tribunal secretary, and emergency arbitrator, as well as on expedited arbitration procedures.
+The Commercial Arbitration Rules facilitate smooth proceedings with clear provisions on the role of the presiding arbitrator, tribunal secretary, and emergency arbitrator, as well as on expedited arbitration procedures.

-JCAA's expedited procedures advance speedy dispute settlement and significantly reduce arbitration costs.
+Where the amount in dispute is JPY300 million or less, JCAA's expedited procedures deliver speedy dispute settlement and significantly reduce arbitration costs.

-In principle, a sole arbitrator shall issue the final award within 3 months from his or her appointment.
-Expedited arbitral proceedings are conducted on a document-only basis without any evidentiary hearing, unless the tribunal considers a hearing necessary.
+In principle, a sole arbitrator shall issue the final award within 6 months (or 3 months where the amount in disputes is JPY50 million or less) from his or her appointment.
+Expedited arbitral proceedings are conducted on a document-only basis without evidentiary hearing, unless the tribunal considers a hearing necessary.